Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

-Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor2.
-This was primarily due to the ...
+Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor 2.
+This was primarily due to th...

 Abnormal renal rotation (renal malrotation) refers to an anatomical variation in the position of the kidneys, in particular to anomalous orientation of the renal hilum.
 It may occur unilaterally or bilaterally.
 It is almost always an asymptomatic incidental finding.